willmendesneto/CI-Tools/README.md

 CI-Code-Generator
 =================

 A code generator console for Codeigniter Framework.
-Based in others code generators
+Based in other code generators
 * Artisan (Laravel Framework)
 * Bake (CakePHP)